peterp/TownPlan/README.md

 TownPlan is an iOS UIView layout helper.

-Laying out view in code is rather tedious.
+Laying out views in code is rather tedious.
 I hope that TownPlan improves that experience.

 Alignment Helper